Great Commission Association of Churches: 2005–2020

+Great Commission Church Dissolution

+On 13 July 2020 the GCC Board issued a statement announcing that the organization would be dissolved by the end of 2020, explaining that the association had served as "scaffolding" for a network of churches and that many member churches and pastors were now stable and able to relate independently.

 Partnerships

 GCAC, and its associated bodies, is a member of several evangelical organizations including the National Association of Evangelicals, Evangelical Council for Financial Accountability, Evangelical Fellowship of Missions Agencies, and the Interdenominational Foreign Mission Association.
 GCAC works with a number of organizations that share its aims including Samaritan's Purse, Global Pastors Network, Wycliffe Hall, Oxford, and Wycliffe Bible Translators.
 GCM maintains a Council of Reference.
 These members do not run or manage GCM, but affirm their support for the ministry and serve as a source of counsel for GCM leaders.
 Chi Alpha, the campus ministry of the Assemblies of God, has suggested parents check out GCM, among eight others, if there is no Chi Alpha on their students' campus and counts GCM among its founding ministries.